microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgtEnterpriseCodeSigningCertificate.md

 ```

 ### -UploadDateTime
-The date time of CodeSigning Cert when it is uploaded.
+The date time of CodeSigning Cert when it is uploaded (using ISO 8601 format, in UTC time).
+Uploading a valid cert file through the Intune admin console will automatically populate this value in the HTTP response.
+Supports: $filter, $select, $top, $OrderBy, $skip.
+$Search is not supported.

 ```yaml
 Type: System.DateTime